JessicahM/project1/README.md

 #Project1
-> In this project you will find a "hello world" file that shows some of the basics of writing a html document.
+> In this project you will find a "hello world" file and a couple of more files that show some of the basics of writing a html document.

 MIT License